cmccabe/hio_test/README.md

 otherwise, you won't get features like short-circuit local reads which are important for performance.

+Alternately, you can directly run the jar with:

+    java -Dhio.nthreads=5 -Dhio.ngigs.to.read=1 -Dhio.ngigs.in.file=1 -Dhio.hdfs.uri=hdfs://localhost:6000 com.cloudera.HioBench

 Contact information
 -------------------------------------------------------------
 Colin Patrick McCabe <cmccabe@alumni.cmu.edu>